 dancing the dance

 in a Rococo rodeo

 ba-dop ba-dop ba-da whoo

 These are timeless moments of 'just drawing'.
-Making art happens all by itself.
-Guided intuitively by experience and the excitement of realization, we are finally out of the way.
-Each confident line and each balanced color field that appears on the page adds energy to the growing image.
-Success or failure don't matter when we are experimenting at this level.
-The feedback is self-sustaining.
-Reason and words fall away...
+Art happens all by itself.
+Guided intuitively by experience and the excitement of realization, we are no longer blocking our own way.
+Each confident line and balanced color field adds energy to the growing image.
+Success and failure don't come into play when we are experimenting at this level.
+Immediate judgement gives way to trust and watching what appears.

 The Zen image of the sixth stage depicts a boy playing a flute riding comfortably astride a tamed ox.
-By this time, we are no longer challenged when meditating, the movements of the mind are familiar, the road more easily navigated.
-There is no longer a question about what we are doing, either drawing or sitting, the value outweighs the effort and doubt.
+By this stage, we are no longer challenged when meditating, the movements of the mind are familiar, the road more easily navigated.
+There is no longer a question about what we are doing, either drawing or sitting, the value we are gaining from the practice outweighs the effort and doubt.